4M01/blog1/content/post/learning/How-can-I-enhance-improve-my-selenium-skills.md

 ---
 title: "How Can I Enhance/Improve My Selenium Skills?"
 date: 2016-08-17
-tags: ["learning","advice"]
+tags: ["learning", "advice"]
 draft: false
 author: "Amol Chavan"
-ghcommentid : 7
+ghcommentid: 7
 ---

+# How Can I Enhance/Improve My Selenium Skills?

+---

-***Two months ago, when it was just six months in automation using Selenium and then I had a question - how can I enhance/improve my selenium skills?
-In this post, I am trying to answer my question.***
+**_Two months ago, when it was just six months in automation using Selenium and then I had a question - how can I enhance/improve my selenium skills?
+In this post, I am trying to answer my question._**

 You might think, why do I think that I have eligibility to answer this question?
 OK, here is the story- it's been just eight months that I have started with Selenium and I got an amazing opportunity to explore all aspects of Selenium and related tools- like Selenium WebDriver API for Web-App automation, Selenium Grid for test distribution, [TestNG](http://testng.org/) for controlling test flow, [Extent Reporting](http://relevantcodes.com/extentreports-for-selenium/) for awesome test results, [Appium](http://appium.io/) for mobile automation, [AutoIT](https://www.autoitscript.com/site/autoit/) & [Sikuli](http://www.sikuli.org/) for handling native OS control opened from browsers (Browse window for file upload) & bit of [Maven](https://maven.apache.org/) for dependency management & test suite invocation.
 I have even designed two automation frameworks for two different products.